rackerlabs/design-system/_component_design/selector-strip.md

 layout: component
 category: Components
 usage: >
   A selector strip is a component that enables the user to make a selection from a group of options.
-This pattern is a more visually prominent alternative to check boxes (multi-select) or radio buttons (single-select).
+This pattern is acmore visually prominent alternative to checkboxes (multi-select) and radio buttons (single-select).
 preview-image: preview-images/selector-strip.svg
 status: stable
 resource: true